 - What is the most OPTIMAL way to deliver a sustainable food system?

-SNI also produce longer Thoughts for Food articles that take a closer look at important aspects of the global food system and human nutrition.
+To improve understanding of sustainable nutrition, SNi® release Thoughts for Food articles that take a closer look at important aspects of the global food system and human nutrition.
+SNi® also produce animations on their key papers and upload conference presentations on their social media channels.